InboxPolicy vs Kickbox: Which Email Verification API Fits?

 | Workflow style | API-first, built for automated agents making a send/no-send call | Dashboard-first, built for manual list uploads and review |

-| Unknown/catch-all handling | Unknown or catch-all results map to review, never guessed as safe | Not detailed in available data |
+| Unknown/catch-all handling | Unknown: review.
+Catch-all: review by default; send_with_caution under aggressive strictness | Not detailed in available data |

 | Best for | Agents and pipelines that need a send decision at call time | Marketing teams cleaning lists in a dashboard with a quality-score signal |